ifyGecko/BGGP3/README.md

   Due to the limited amount of time I was able to spend on this before submission I was not able to find if there was any sort of exploit that could be created out of this bug.
-I personally don't really think there would be but eh even if not I still found this a pretty neat little crash.
+I personally don't really think there would be but even if not I still found this a pretty neat little crash.

 ## Neat Historical Findings
   While researching this bug I spent a little bit of time digging into historical ties to the zone memory